webtides/luna-docs/content/docs/cookbook/deployment.md

 ## Standard

-At its core moon-js is just a node application which uses express.
+At its core luna-js is just a node application which uses express.
 As such it can be deployed on every server which has support for node.

 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04) is
 a nice documentation which explains how to setup a node application for production.
-The principles also apply to moon-js.
+The principles also apply to luna-js.

-### Starting moon-js without the cli
+### Starting luna-js without the cli

-It is probably a good idea to deploy your application without the moon-cli, as it ships with a lot of development dependencies which are not needed for running moon-js.
+It is probably a good idea to deploy your application without the luna-cli, as it ships with a lot of development dependencies which are not needed for running luna-js.
 (But you don't have to).

-To start moon-js without the cli, you can simply run:
+To start luna-js without the cli, you can simply run:

-`node node_modules/@webtides/moon-js/start`
+`node node_modules/@webtides/luna-js/start`

 ## Serverless

-moon-js can easily be deployed using the [serverless framework](https://www.serverless.com/).
+luna-js can easily be deployed using the [serverless framework](https://www.serverless.com/).

 1. **Install the serverless framework**